enginebai/Algorithms/topics/dynamic-programming.md

 ## Tips for [Problem Solving](../problems/problems-solutions.md#dynamic-programming)
 ### When to use DP?
 The problem meets the both two characteristics:
-1. Solve the optimal solution (often, but not always), for example:
+1. Solve the optimal problem (often, but not always), for example:
     * The minimum cost
     * The maximum profit
     * How many ways are there to do...
     * What's the longest/shortest possible...
-2. The solution of original problem comes from eariler calculated solution (from the overlapped subproblems).
-That is, the later step will be affected by the eariler step.
+2. The solution of original problem comes from eariler calculated solution (from the overlapping subproblems), that is, the later step will be affected by the eariler step.

 Sometimes, only meets the first but not the second might be the greedy algorithm, not DP.